Tuesday, April 16, 2024

-Adding AI - Vision Service, Text Detection to APEX
+Adding AI - Vision Service, Object Detection to APEX

 There is a great site of labs by Oracle - LiveLabs.
 They are using OCI (Oracle Cloud Infrastructure).
-One of the labs, named "Build AI-Powered Image Search into your Oracle APEX App" is combining APEX with AI - Vision Service and uses the Analyze_Image option of the service.
-I wanted to combine APEX with a different flavor of the AI Service - Text_Detection, to extract words and codes from images.
-Text Detection is available both as part of AI-Document Service and AI-Vision Service.
-For various reasons (laziness) I preferred to use the AI-Vision option by making small modifications to the LiveLabs lab.
+One of the labs, named "Build AI-Powered Image Search into your Oracle APEX App" is combining APEX with AI - Vision Service and uses the IMAGE_CLASSIFICATION option of the service.

 In LAB 3, Task 2 - Invoke the OCI Vision REST Data Source through a Page Process, step 10 change to: